cisagov/get.gov/pages/help/help_faq.md

 If you need help finding the email address you used in the past, email us at help@get.gov.

 <span id="renew-domain"></span>
 ## My domain is about to expire.
-How can I renew my domain
+How can I renew my domain?
 As part of launching our new registrar, we extended expiration dates for .gov domains in good standing for one year. **Domains in good standing will not expire before November 1, 2024**.

 If you received an email that your domain is about to expire, that notification is outdated.
 We are rebuilding our renewal/expiration process.
 We’ll keep domain managers updated on our progress.